FAQ for Students

 The Division of Student Affairs is working to create exciting and engaging experiences for students beyond their academic coursework.
 These include activities and events and help students build virtual communities through residential life, student activities, the Office of Career Exploration and Development (CXD), athletics, and the Office of Inclusion and Diversity.
 In addition, residential life staff will continue to build strong virtual communities throughout the fall.

-4. How will student activities be scheduled in ways that are fair for students in all time zones?
+2. How are student activities being scheduled in ways that are fair for students in all time zones?

-Student activities will work to find ways to accommodate time difference when scheduling student activities.
-We hope to have many of the large-scale programs recorded for students to view at times that work best for them.
+Student activities have worked to find ways to accommodate time differences when scheduling student activities and to have large-scale programs recorded (when possible) for students to view at times that work best for them.

-5. How will students know when student life activities and events are happening this fall?
+3. How do students know when student life activities and events are happening this fall?

-There is a new Bowdoin College app that offers information about events, student resources, students clubs, and lots more.
+There is a new Bowdoin College app that offers information about events, student resources, student clubs, and lots more.
 The Bowdoin CampusGroup App can be downloaded onto any mobile device or accessed online.